This easy whole Baked Salmon recipe features a whole salmon fillet, fresh lemon, and a generous blend of fresh herbs like dill, parsley, and chives.

 - Slice 1 of the lemons thin, the second into wedges.

-- Place the lemon slices on a large sheet pan arranged in the center just under the fish.
+- Place the lemon slices on a large sheet pan lined with parchment arranged in the center just under the fish.

 - Top with parsley sprigs and drizzle with 1 teaspoon of olive oil.